Lighting Technician Services

 Czech lighting technicians rig, power and operate fixtures under the gaffer's direction, serving features, series and commercials from Prague's experienced crew base.

 Here is how this works in practice.
 We supply lighting technicians — sparks and electricians — who set up, operate and keep lighting kit for shoots in the Czech Republic.
 Working under the gaffer, our lighting technicians position ARRI, LED, HMI and tungsten fixtures, run power and cable, manage dimmers, and handle rigging and strike efficiently across the shooting day.
-They run generators and distribution, calculate electrical load, and follow strict on-set electrical-safety protocols under Czech workplace-safety law and the Czech Labour Code.
+They run power packs and distribution, calculate electrical load, and follow strict on-set electrical-safety protocols under Czech workplace-safety law and the Czech Labour Code.

 Here is the short of it.
 Our technicians work at Barrandov Studios and on locations across the country, from baroque interiors to large night exteriors, and they set up gear through Czech rental houses such as Filmservice.
 Czech lighting crews work fluently in English, integrate smoothly with global cinematography teams, and are competitively priced.